justyouraveragehasan/Software_Engineering_Project/README.md

 We are making a tetris clone.

-Ayaan is a fat fuck
+Ayaan is a very fat fuck
+Ajlal stinks